corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/token-sdk-introduction.md

 {{< note >}}

-This method always uses database token selection, to use in memory [token selection](../../../../../../en/platform/corda/4.8/enterprise/cordapps/token-selection.md), use `addMoveTokens` with already selected input and output states.
+This method always uses database token selection, to use in-memory [token selection](../../../../../../en/platform/corda/4.8/enterprise/cordapps/token-selection.md), use `addMoveTokens` with already selected input and output states.

 {{< /note >}}